 FAQ about the Transparency Initiative

 Crop protection and GM crop products are among the most thoroughly investigated and strictly regulated products in the world.
-Generally, our data is only shared in full with regulatory authorities.
-The public’s interest in transparency of information is continuing to grow, and we want to lead the way in providing for better access to safety-related information.
+The public’s interest in transparency of information is continuing to grow, and we want to lead the way in providing better access to safety-related information.

-We want to level the playing field by giving non-commercial parties access to the science behind the safety of our products.
-In doing so, we hope to foster an open, science-based dialog.
+We also want to level the playing field by giving non-commercial parties access to the science behind the safety of our products.
+In doing so, we hope to foster an open, science-based dialogue.

 Much of the information found in the active substance registration documents, submitted by Bayer as part of the European Union (EU) approval process, is publicly available on the European Food Safety Authority’s website.
 This includes summaries of human and environmental safety studies.